wp-plugins/suicide-squirrel-alert-broadcasting-system/readme.txt

 1. Condition yellow!
 Protect your nuts!

 == Changelog ==

+= 1.0.3 =
+* Works on servers with older versions of PHP.
+* Works better with no title and no snide comment (does not add unneeded stuff to sidebar)

 = 1.0.2 =
 * Fixed an error in the error-handling code.